 The rule of law and English case-law

-Ho is right to point out that case law since ex parte Bennett has shown a growing recognition of the responsibility of the judiciary to uphold the rule of law in the face of official misconduct.
+Ho is right to point out that English case law since ex parte Bennett has shown a growing recognition of the responsibility of the judiciary to uphold the rule of law in the face of official misconduct.
 Faced with the Singaporean judiciary’s apparent reluctance to accept that responsibility, it is understandable that Ho wishes to make the most of the persuasive authority of these judgments.
-But cases like Bennett and R v Looseley do not support his view of ‘the purpose of a criminal trial under the strong rule of law’.
-That purpose, he writes,
+But cases such as Bennett and R v Looseley do not support his view of ‘the purpose of a criminal trial under the strong rule of law’.
+That purpose, he writes:

 is to vindicate the following principles, the second of which is a subsidiary of the first: